 Murdo says that the key way to save money when it comes to painting is to do the job properly the first time!
 “One of the biggest money wasters in painting is not doing things properly in the first place and having to do the job again, or having the coating fail prematurely,” he says.
 Aside from the paint, the next biggest investment in a painting project will be your time, so good prep is also crucial.
 “Preparation is 90% of painting, and skipping this or cutting corners can cost you serious dollars in rework.”

 When it comes to buying paint, budget paint is budget for a reason – it doesn’t tend to cover, last as long, look as good and the colours usually fade faster.
-Quality paint is made to last and includes ingredients like rust inhibitors to help your paint last.
-It’s also designed to cover with usually two coats.
+Quality paint is made to last and includes ingredients like rust inhibitors (to slow down nail head corrosion on weatherboards) to help your paint last.
+It’s also designed to cover with two coats.
 Most of the cost of a painting project is in the time spent painting, so it’s best to choose high quality paint so that you can put it on without needing extra costs or having to repaint too soon.

 No leftovers